University of Illinois College of Law, Urbana-Champaign J.D. magna cum laude

 University of Illinois, Urbana-Champaign B.S.
 Computer Science

-Joseph A. Saltiel is an IP litigator with a long track record of successfully representing clients in court.
-Joe has litigated over a hundred IP and related matters in courts across the country, the USPTO, and the ITC.
-Joe also regularly counsels clients on IP issues such as licensing, technology agreements, opinions, due diligence, and related IP matters.
-Joe’s background is in the electrical and computer arts, but has handled matters involving a variety of technologies and is skilled at quickly mastering new technologies.
+Joseph A. Saltiel is an IP litigator with a long track record of successfully representing clients in courts across the country, USPTO, and the ITC.
+Joe has substantial experience representing foreign based clients.
+Joe also regularly counsels clients regarding licensing, technology agreements, opinions, due diligence, strategy, and related IP matters.
+Joe’s background is in the electrical and computer arts, but he has handled matters involving a variety of technologies and is skilled at quickly mastering new technologies.

 Joe received his J.D. from the University of Illinois College of Law.
 During law school, Joe was the Internet Editor for the Law Review and the Journal of Law, Technology, and Policy.
 Joe holds a master’s degree in electrical engineering and computer science from the University of Illinois at Chicago and a bachelor’s degree in computer science from the University of Illinois at Urbana-Champaign.

 Joe has assisted clients in a range of different matters, including, for example, the following:

 - Won summary judgment of non-infringement for a Fortune 50 company who was accused of stealing a former employee’s patented process relating to software and machine automation.

 - Received a jury verdict at trial of validity and infringement of client’s consumer appliance patent against its competitor.

 - Successfully argued at the Federal Circuit for a dismissal of appeal by appellant seeking to overturn a district court’s ruling in his client’s favor.